This post may contain affiliate sales links. Please read my disclosure policy.

 Who says you have to keep things classic?
 Try one of these fun decorating ideas if you want to shake things up.

-- Sprinkle with Sanding Sugar: I love the colorful, sparkly effect you get when you coat your cookies with sanding sugar rather than powdered sugar.
+- Sprinkle with sanding sugar.
+I love the colorful, sparkly effect you get when you coat your cookies with sanding sugar rather than powdered sugar.
 You can gently press the sugar into the cookies with a clean finger or the back of a spoon to help it stick if necessary.

-- Coat with Crushed Peppermint: Another alternative to the powdered sugar coating – one that’s especially nice around Christmas time – is a coating of finely crushed peppermint.
+- Coat with crushed peppermint.
+Another alternative to the powdered sugar coating – one that’s especially nice around Christmas time – is a coating of finely crushed peppermint.
 You can buy pre-crushed peppermint or crush up candy canes yourself by placing them in a food processor and pulsing on and off until you have very small chunks.
 Alternatively, you can seal the candy canes in a heavy-duty storage bag with all the air squeezed out and pound them with a mallet or rolling pin.

-Melting moments cookies should be stored in an airtight container at room temperature.
+Butter cookies should be stored in an airtight container at room temperature.
 They will stay fresh for 4-5 days.
 Do not store them until they have cooled completely.

 Can I Freeze These?